joeytwiddle/significant-white-space/README.md

 - Some people might want a different blockLeadSymbol depending on the hint in the opening line, e.g. `=` for a class, `=>` for a function, `::` for a static function, `:` for a typedef struct (note this last is two tokens!).
 To offer that kind of customisation, we could expose an editable map from hint to symbol.

 - Are there any relevant curly languages which use different comment symbols?
 If so we should make that switch easy to access.

+## Over the horizon

+- Decide how to gap closing curlies based on gap found at opening, for symmetry.